← BATTLE

 The Loop

 The weekly review is where it gets recursive.
-Inspired by Karpathy's autoresearch — an AI system analyzing its own performance to propose improvements.
+Inspired by the autoresearch pattern — a closed feedback loop where the system reviews its own decisions, measures errors, and calibrates future sessions.

 Each council's flagship model reviews its own week of decisions.
 What worked.
 What didn't.
 Where the agents were systematically wrong.
 Not just outcome analysis — reasoning analysis.